 macOS Server makes it easy for groups to collaborate and communicate through their own wiki-powered website.
 With simple yet powerful tools, users can create and edit wikis and individual pages, tag and cross-reference material, upload files and images, and create tables and add comments.
 The wiki is accessible from a browser, so anyone can access it anytime.
 Users can easily search for new pages and content, show recent activity, and view attachments with Quick Look.
 Whenever a page has been updated or new comments have been added, everyone receives an automatic email notification.
 Wiki Server is also optimized for iPad.
 And with WebDAV support, iPad users can open and save attachments from the wiki in Pages, Numbers, and Keynote.

 Calendar Server makes sure everyone on the network knows where to be and when to be there.
 Users can share calendars, schedule meetings, book conference rooms, and coordinate events.
 Contacts Server makes it easy to share contacts and keep them in sync on Mac, iPad, and iPhone.
 And Mail Server in macOS Server works with email clients on Mac, iPad, iPhone, and PC.
 It supports push notifications for immediately notifying users when new mail messages arrive.
 With built-in virus detection and junk mail filtering, unwanted mail doesn’t come close.

 Advanced by volumes.

 Xsan is a powerful and scalable solution for storage consolidation.
-Everyone in your organisation can have fast, concurrent access to terabytes of centralised data.
-Built into OS X, Xsan allows any Mac to access Xsan or StorNext volumes over Fibre Channel or Ethernet.
+Everyone in your organization can have fast, concurrent access to terabytes of centralized data.
+Built into macOS, Xsan allows any Mac to access Xsan or StorNext volumes over Fibre Channel or Ethernet.

 VPN Server.
 Connect securely.